 A firestorm swept through Tiger Bay State Forest in 1988, destroying about half of the forest, so major sections of the forest are new growth.
 You can readily identify areas affected by the blaze.
 An aggressive reforesting project is bringing back the pine forests that were destroyed.

-This area of Florida is particularly susceptible to forest fires during the dry season, which ends in June, so be very careful with open flames when camping.
+This area of Florida is particularly susceptible to forest fires during the dry season, which ends in June, so be careful with open flames.